nus-cs2103-AY2122S2/ip/README.md

 Example:
 - `update 3 study for quiz`

-Update only date
-- `update TASK_INDEX /date YYYY-MM-DD`
-- TASK_INDEX and YYYY-MM-DD cannot be empty.

-Example:
-- `update 3 /date 2022-05-01`

 Update both task description and date
 - `update TASK_INDEX TASK_DESC /date YYYY-MM-DD`
-- TASK_INDEX, TASK_DESC and YYYY-MM-DD cannot be empty.
+- TASK_INDEX and TASK_DESC cannot be empty.
+- If YYYY-MM-DD is empty, then only the description is updated.

 Example:
 - `update 3 study for quiz /date 2022-05-01`

+### Exit
+Terminates Duke <br/>

+Format:
+- `bye`